agenticbuddy/claude_commands/README.md

 └── README.md              # This file
 ```

-### Project Directory Structure (Created by Aira)
+### Project Directory Structure (Created by Strategy:CC)

-When you initialize a project with Aira, it creates a `.aira/` directory:
+When you initialize a project with Strategy:CC, it creates a `.strategy/` directory:

 ```
 your-project/
-└── .aira/                  # Hidden Aira tracking directory
+└── .strategy/              # Hidden Strategy:CC tracking directory
     ├── config/
     │   └── project.md      # Project charter and configuration
     ├── epics/